myusri/Magneto/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The light bulbs make use of HSV color model.
 Hue ("h") goes from 0.0 to 360.0.
-Saturation ("s") and brightness ("v") goes from 0.0 to 1.0.
+Saturation ("s") and brightness ("v") both go from 0.0 to 1.0.

 By default, test.mosquitto.org (port 1883) is used as the MQTT broker.
 This
 can be changed in the Settings.
 You can see the mapping of light bulbs to
 home areas in the Settings too.
 The other parameters in the Settings are the
 Organization and the Site.
 By default, they are "Me" and "Home",
 respectively.
 In the topic above, you need to change the organization "Me"
 and/or the site "Home" if you changed the Organization and/or Site
 settings.